Although interest rates are on the rise, it's still a great time to purchase a home. Speak with one of our expert loan officers today!

 What Is the Break-Even Point?

-This refers to the point in time at which the amount you’ve spent up to purchase points is exceeded by the amount you have saved.
-The longer you stay in this situation, the more you will benefit financially from discount points.
+This refers to the point in time at which the amount you save surpasses the total you spent to purchase points.
+The longer you stay in your home past this point, the more you will financially benefit from the points you purchased.

 Discount Points vs. Origination Points